 In Chinese culture, especially in Singapore, Chinese names are more than labels.
-Singaporean Chinese names are imbued with meaning and qualities parents desire for their child.
+Singaporean Chinese names are imbued with meaning and qualities parents desire for their children.
 You might have heard a parent say, “Wow, that child has such a strong name.
 They’re going to grow up to be very dominant.”

 After all, the popular Chinese saying goes: